 The Public Works Department is supported by 70 staff members.
-Although crews handle grounds and building maintenance, there is currently no staff dedicated exclusively to parks, nor are there any funds specifically allocated for park expansion.
-The department is primarily funded through the General Fund and the Stormwater Enterprise Fund.
+There is no dedicated department or division for parks and greenspace, nor is there a dedicated staff or budget allocated for parks.
+The department is primarily funded through the General Fund.